egelja/caelus-cml/BUILD.md

 To build Caelus-CML, you will GCC, Git, Python, and a text editor such as [Notepad++](https://notepad-plus-plus.org) or [VSCode](https://code.visualstudio.com/).
 [Paraview](https://www.paraview.org/) is also recommended for viewing the solved cases.

 1. Download and install either [Notepad++](https://notepad-plus-plus.org) or [VSCode](https://code.visualstudio.com/), whichever you prefer.
+VSCode is recommended since there are build tasks for it.
 If you already have a text editor, skip this step.
-VSCode is recommended since there are already build tasks for it in this project.
 2. Download the build tools and dependencies based on your platform:

     <details><summary>Linux</summary>